yaswanthkrishna84/Attendance-Using-Multi-Face-Detection/README.md

 6. Now keep run the API <br>
    -> `python3 face_api.py` <br>
    -> You can modify this file as per your requirements
 7. After completion of taking attendance, you have to stop the API and need to remove the duplicates from the attendance.xlsx file.
-For that follow below steps
+For that follow below steps<br>
    -> 1. `python3 xl_to_csv.py` <br>
    -> 2. `python3 face_remove_duplicate.py` <br>
    -> It will create a new file named "Final_attendance.xlsx"